iluwatar/java-design-patterns/dynamic-proxy/README.md

 In plain words

-> Dynamic proxy is a specialized form of proxy in Java, serving as a flexible and dynamic method to intercept and manipulate method calls.
+> The Dynamic Proxy Pattern in Java is a specialized form of proxy, serving as a flexible and dynamic method to intercept and manipulate method calls.
 By utilizing dynamic proxies, developers can implement additional functionalities without modifying the original class code.
+This is particularly useful in scenarios requiring enhancement of existing functionalities.

 Wikipedia says